Scorpion Grasses or simply, Forget-me-nots

 She felt a ticklish sensation in her feet and knees.
 Maybe it was because she started to disappear or maybe because she was melting into his embrace, but one thing was for sure.
 She waited so long for that kiss that it would be a shame if it won’t happen.

 They both fell in love all over again as they looked deeply into each other’s eyes.
-Her orbs were like a chocolate explosion with little shades of honey in the light, while his orbs were a whole field with lavender.
+Her orbs were like a chocolate explosion with little shades of honey in the light, while his orbs were a whole field of lavender.

 She bent his head a little to the front and kissed him softly.
 He was fast to answer back, sending Kibo tremors along her nerves.
 His arms tighten around her, feeling the urge to not lose her.